msftjayongg/MigrateSample/README.md

 This sample app shows how to:
 1. Load a local notebook
-2. Load a remote notebook
+2. Create remote notebook at a URL on sharepoint (if it doesn't exist, it will be there)
 3. copy contents of the local notebook to the remote notebook
-4. close the local notebook

 Note any Todo's in the code.